CyanFox-Labs/CyanFox-Base/README.md

 ## Documentation

 You can find the documentation [here](https://docs.cyanfox.de/docs/laravel-template).
-(Work in progress)

 ## Support
 You can get support on the [Cyanfox Discord](https://discord.cyanfox.de).